-Sugar, and its overconsumption, is fueling the obesity epidemic in the United States as well as the countries adopting a Western Diet.
+Sugar and its overconsumption are fueling the obesity epidemic in the United States as well as the countries adopting a Western Diet.
 In an attempt to create healthier humans, government agencies on the local and global level have proposed a sugar tax.
 But, would a tax really benefit the health of Americans or is it simply a disguise to collect additional revenue?

 “Consumption of free sugars, including products like sugary drinks, is a major factor in the global increase of people suffering from obesity and diabetes.”

 -Dr. Douglas Bettcher Director, Department for the Prevention of Non-Communicable Diseases World Health Organization

 Last year, responding to the rise of obesity around the world, the World Health Organization accelerated a growing movement to address the role of sugar – and more directly, sugary drinks – in our modern diet.